We humans have an intrinsic urge to seek the truth.

 Long before there were any religions or any scriptures to consult, brilliant, exemplary people of that Axial Age, like Socrates, Patanjali, Buddha, Mahakashyapa, Mahavira, Lao Tzu, Chuang Tzu, and so many others formed the basis for the worlds’ discovery of the methodology of this subjective science: meditation.

 The result?
 It is said there are more statues of Buddha than anyone else in history.
-Moreover Buddhism followed the usual business model: Followers who look outward to worship the spiritual superman, guided by rituals that take place in temples organised by the middlemen.
-These rituals are based on “scriptures” which are to be scrupulously adhered to, while the “devotees,” the “flock,” the “sheep” become believers not seekers of truth, dependent on those same middlemen for access to someone else’s truth.
+Moreover, Buddhism followed the usual business model: Followers who look outward to worship the spiritual superman, guided by rituals that take place in temples organized by the middlemen.
+These rituals are based on “scriptures” which are to be scrupulously adhered to, while the “devotees,” the “flock,” the “sheep” become believers – not individual seekers of truth, but dependent on those same middlemen for access to someone else’s truth.

 Osho, the most contemporary of inner scientists, rescues humanity, and science in particular, from these ideological cul-de-sacs by brilliantly reframing the situation, uniting again, after 25 centuries, the science of the inner with the contemporary science of the outer: